When Love Bombing Feels Like Coming Home

 I recognised the love bombing while it was happening, but stayed anyway.
 What does that mean?

 It means your nervous system’s need for the connection it was being offered was more powerful, in that moment, than the information your thinking mind had access to.
 This is not an intelligence failure.
 Knowing something and being able to act on that knowledge are governed by different parts of the nervous system.
-The recognition that something is happening and the capacity to disengage from it are two entirely separate capacities, and the second one is deeply influenced by attachment history, neurological bonding, and the genuine fear of losing something your system had identified as essential.
+The recognition that something is happening and the capacity to disengage from it are two entirely separate capacities.
+The second is deeply influenced by attachment history, neurological bonding, and a genuine fear of losing something your system has identified as essential.
 Intellectual awareness is a beginning, not a sufficient condition.

 Does understanding love bombing protect you from it in future relationships?

 Partially.
-Understanding the pattern does allow you to recognise certain signals earlier, to ask different questions, and to pay attention to things you might previously have overridden.
+Understanding the pattern allows you to recognise certain signals earlier, ask different questions, and pay attention to things you might previously have overlooked.
 But because the response to love bombing happens at a physiological level rather than a primarily cognitive one, conceptual understanding alone is not sufficient protection.
 The more durable protection comes from the deeper work: understanding your own attachment patterns, healing the specific hungers that love bombing targets, and gradually developing a different relationship with intensity in the context of relationships, one where it becomes a question to sit with rather than a signal to trust.

 What’s the difference between love bombing and just really liking someone a lot at the start?

-The most reliable distinguishing features are: whether the pace of the relationship is something you are both genuinely setting or something being driven entirely by one person; whether the intensity is focused primarily on you as its object, or whether it feels mutual and reciprocal; and what happens when reality is introduced.
+The most reliable distinguishing features are: whether the pace of the relationship is something you are both genuinely setting, or whether it is driven entirely by one person; whether the intensity is focused primarily on you as its object, or whether it feels mutual and reciprocal; and what happens when reality is introduced.
 Genuine early affection can be intense and fast-moving and still be healthy.
-The difference is in how it responds to your actual self, including your needs, your hesitations, and your ordinary imperfect reality.
+The difference lies in how it responds to your actual self, including your needs, your hesitations, and your ordinary, imperfect reality.
 Love bombing tends to be responsive to the idealised version of you.
-Real connection tends to be interested in the actual one.
+Real connections tend to be interested in the actual one.

 Related Reading